rian39/scilitlearn/log.md

 ## Mon 15 May 2017 10:09:06 BST
-- building package, but library dependencies don't seem to work properly ...
+- TODO:building package, but library dependencies don't seem to work properly ...
+Fixed it -- need to reference imported packages using package:: syntax
 - found bibliometrix package on cran -- has many useful functions, but not in tidytext way